Don't Just Guess.

 Keywords matter if you want to reach real customers.

 When starting a keyword research project, the first thing you need to do is figure out customer intent.
 What does your customer want?
 Are they trying to solve a problem, answer a question, or trying to figure out a How-To?
 Figuring our customer's intent will help you write the content that your customers are looking for.
-When you answer the customer's questions or solve their problem with well-written content, the search engines will see the content and send the customer to your website.
+Then, when you answer the customer's questions or solve their problem with well-written content, the search engines will see the content and send the customer to your website.
 Without knowing customer intent, you have nothing.

 Customer intent and buyer persona are essential, so don't skip.
 Some people specialize in doing these two things.